-Intangible assets primarily consist of contract acquisition costs, covenants not to compete, and other intangible assets associated with acquisitions (see Note 4).
-Intangible assets are amortized using the straight-line method over their estimated useful lives, ranging from three to seven years.
+Intangible assets primarily consist of contract acquisition costs, covenants not to compete, and other intangible assets associated with acquisitions.
+Intangible assets are amortized using the straight-line method over their estimated useful lives, ranging from three to ten years.

 Impairment of Long-Lived Assets